-After escaping the hustle and bustle of Kuala Lumpur we were delighted to arrive in comparably sleepy Malacca, a UNESCO heritage city, two hours south from Malaysia’s hectic capital city.
-Melacca was colonized for centuries and the remnants of Portuguese, Dutch and British occupation are evident in the architecture — most notably the Dutch Stadhuys town hall building, as well as the former Portuguese fort and Chinese merchant homes and businesses.
+After escaping the hustle and bustle of Kuala Lumpur we were delighted to arrive in sleepy Melaka, a UNESCO World Heritage Site two hours south from Malaysia’s hectic capital city.
+Melaka was colonized for centuries.
+Even today, the remnants of Portuguese, Dutch, and British occupation are evident in the architecture — most notably the Dutch Stadhuys town hall building, the Portuguese fort, and Chinese merchant homes and businesses.

-Malacca, like Malaysia, encompasses a hodgepodge of cultures even today.
+Melaka, like Malaysia, encompasses a hodgepodge of cultures even today.
 During a mere 36 hours there, we journeyed ‘round the culinary world.
-First, there came Malay spicy noodles, then southern Indian fare served on banana leaf plates, and finally Nyonya Cendol, a Chinese shaved ice dessert with coconut milk, kidney beans, palm sugar syrup and the jade-green Cendol.
+First, there came Malay spicy noodles, then southern Indian fare served on banana leaf plates, and finally Nyonya Cendol, a Chinese shaved ice dessert with coconut milk, kidney beans, palm sugar syrup, and jade-green Cendol.

 As the sky turned a deeper grey and the sounding thunder of an approaching storm reached a mighty crescendo, we happened upon the Cheng Hoon Teng Temple ( 青云亭 ), which literally means ‘Temple of Green Cloud.’
 The name was fitting given the thick clouds overhead, and the deluge of rain that soon fell from the heavens.
 It was a lovely place to seek refuge during the storm.